ehmprah/frgmnts.blog/docs/f/multi-platform-games-javascript.md

 ## The Good: A Plethora of Plugins

-The JavaScript ecosystem is just awesome, there's a plugin for everything and then some.
-Because you don't have to reinvent the wheel all the time, your time to market can be extremely short, which is especially useful in the day and age of early access where games are constantly developed and evolving.
+The JavaScript ecosystem is awesome, there's a plugin for everything and then some.
+Because you don't have to reinvent the wheel all the time, your time to market can be extremely short, which is especially useful in the day and age of early access where games are released early on and are continously developed.

 ## The Good: Responsive Design